Black Holes and Revelations: Tour

+The biggest concert of the tour was the two nights at the new Wembley Stadium, London, on 16 and 17 June 2007, which incorporated more extensive special effects than other concerts.
+The Wembley show was released as the live album HAARP.

+The tour continued with many European festival shows, including headline appearances at Rock Werchter and the Benicàssim Festival.
+The tour then progressed to Muse's biggest North American tour at that point, including appearances at New York City's Madison Square Garden, Morrison's Red Rocks Amphitheatre and a headline appearance at Lollapalooza 2007.
+The band toured Eastern Europe in October before heading for an arena tour of Australia in November, finally ending at the KROQ Almost Acoustic Christmas.
+The following year saw Muse have a much more relaxed schedule, but still saw them play their first gigs in Dubai and South Africa at festivals, before making their gig debuts in South America on a three-week arena tour.

 Reception

 Critical

 On Metacritic, which aggregates scores from mainstream critics, Black Holes and Revelations has an average score of 75 based on 32 reviews, indicating "generally favourable reviews".
 It received top ratings from Observer Music Monthly, Q, E!
 Online, AllMusic and Alternative Press.

 Several critics commented on the album's scale and bombast.
 Rolling Stone's Christian Hoard wrote that it was "one of the year's most overblown records ...
 If you manage to suspend your disbelief a little, Black Holes and Revelations will push your pleasure buttons."
 In Entertainment Weekly, Will Hermes described it as "corny and bombastic ... also ambitious, impeccably built, and apt to induce fits of uncontrolled fist pumping.
 If prog is indeed the new punk, these guys are its Green Day."
 In Observer Music Monthly, Andrew Perry wrote: "Entertaining and rabble-rousing, daft and deadly serious, it's a fantastic record, with almost limitless appeal."
 In Stylus Magazine, Barry Schwartz gave Black Holes and Revelations a grade of B and wrote that Muse "bring loud, excessive, and proggy sometimes to the point of caricature, but they also do these things really, really well ...
 It's enough to suggest Muse are heading somewhere; they're just not quite there yet."